 One of the easiest (and most profound) ways to start drilling down is to figure out your ikigai!
 That’s Japanese for your “reason for being.”
 I talked about identifying your financial why & how to find your ikigai.
 I feel that both of these steps are essential for finding your calling!

 Let’s just do a super quick rundown of what ikigai actually means for us here at this stage, and you can see how it will help you drill down and identify some viable business ideas.

 When figuring out your next career move, you need to be practical and look at the earning potential of said career.
 If it doesn’t bring in a lot of money (and that’s something you absolutely need) then you need to look at other options.
 Here are some great career choices, and all of them earn over $10k in a month!

 2. Starting your small business as an entity

-- Sole proprietor: most of us start here, as it’s the simplest.
+- Sole proprietor: most of us start here, as it’s the simplest business structure.
 There’s no formal procedure with minimal paperwork, and you can file under your own taxes.
 Personal and business assets/expenses flow back and forth.

 - General partnership: similar to the first type, personal and business assets are fluid, tax is paid at the personal level, yet there is more than one of you.
 Your assets are divided up by % of ownership.